JackKelly/JackKelly.github.io/_posts/2023-07-28-Speeding-up-Zarr.md

 While the rest of the OCF team will still be working on the same great ML research which has allowed us to keep pushing the boundaries of forecast performance over the last 18 months, I will be spending most of my time forging ahead with this longer arc problem.

-My plan is to spend 4 days a week for up to a few years laser-focused on implementing this plan, and one day a week working with the OCF team on the current models and plans.
+My plan is to spend several days a week for up to a few years laser-focused on implementing this plan, and one day a week working with the OCF team on the current models and plans.

 ### Speeding up reading arbitrary slices from multidimensional datasets